micha-a-schmidt/Sydney-CPPC/content/authors/Callen-Kaito/_index.md

 ---
 # Display name
-title: Sean Bryan
+title: Kaito Callen
-first_name: Sean
+first_name: Kaito
-last_name: Bryan
+last_name: Callen
 # Is this the primary user of the site?
 superuser: false